mindset-dojo/mindset-dojo.github.io/CONTRIBUTING.md

 ### How We Review

-Reviews are an extension of practice — a chance to grow together.
-We aim to:
+- Responds with clarity and curiosity
-- respond with clarity and curiosity,
+- Offers specific suggestions rather than judgments
-- offer specific suggestions rather than judgments,
+- Remains modest and open to being changed by another’s point of view
-- remain modest and open to being changed by another’s point of view.
+- Treats reviews as a shared opportunity for practice and growth

 ### Joining the Community